riceissa/issarice.com/external/lesswrong.com/decision-theories-comparison.md

 sees whether the big box is full or empty.

-If the decision algorithm updates on the observation, it is *updateful* (or "not updateless").
+If the decision algorithm updates on the observation, it is *updateful* (or “not updateless”).
 If it doesn't update on the observation, it is *updateless*.

-This idea is similar to how in Rawls's "[veil of ignorance](https://en.wikipedia.org/wiki/Veil_of_ignorance)", you must pick your moral principles, societal policies, etc., before you find out who you are in the world or as if you don't know who you are in the world.
+This idea is similar to how in Rawls's “[veil of ignorance](https://en.wikipedia.org/wiki/Veil_of_ignorance)”, you must pick your moral principles, societal policies, etc., before you find out who you are in the world or as if you don't know who you are in the world.